-Our clients Bill and Kate had purchased a run-down post-war brick semi-detached house in Bondi.
+Our clients had purchased a run-down post-war brick semi-detached house in Bondi.
 As is typical of this period the plan consisted of a series of poorly-lit consecutive rooms, ending in a lean-to extension that blocked the internal areas from views.

 Our design approach centred on improving the connection of the house to the exterior.
 This was achieved through careful positioning of windows and skylights, and by reorienting the house to engage with its new rear garden setting and pool.
 A large steel canopy frames views of the garden from the interior, whilst also providing weather protection and supporting a planted roof adjacent to the main bedroom above.